FrinshHD/AnturniaQuests_Public/README.md

 **Commands:**
 - `/quests`: Open the ingame quest menu.
+- `/quests reload`: Reload the plugin configurations

+**Permissions:**
+- `quests.open`: permission to execute the /quests command
+- `quests.admin.reload`: permission to execute the /quests reload command

 **Special Note for Monetary Rewards:**
 If you intend to provide monetary rewards, ensure you have Vault and a compatible economy plugin installed on your server.
 This allows seamless integration with in-game currency systems.